 A few pro tips to avoid complete addiction: try setting a timer to remind yourself to get out of the tub within a reasonable time.
 Maybe place a family photo on the edge of the tub so you don’t forget you have a family to attend to.
 Have your spouse check in on you at regular intervals

 fill your wine glass make sure you don’t fall asleep.

 Or, you know, just give into it and embrace the obsession.

 That’s what I did.

-Any great book recommendations for me?
+While I have your attention – any great book recommendations for me?
 I can’t figure out why, but I seem to be flying through a lot more books these days…